-A souvenir programme to accompany the exhibition is available to buy on site or online through Amazon at this link.
+A souvenir programme to accompany the exhibition is available to buy at Bankfield Museum or online through Amazon at this link.

 The exhibition opened on the 4 August 2014 and runs until the 22nd December 2018.
 Each year we have also hosted a range of related events and talks.
-For 2018 we have two open days on the 9 June and 24 November, which will be the final event to mark the end of the project.
+For 2018 we had two open days on the 9 June and 24 November.

 The exhibition has also featured temporary exhibitions during the centenary years.
 In 2015 we hosted 'Hats off to our Heroes' by Vendredi Millinery Group.
 2016 saw a loan of the touring exhibition 'Calm During the Storm' by the National Embroiderers' Guild.
 We also focussed on the anniversary of the Somme and the Halifax Great War Heritage Association also researched and created an exhibition on the impact of the Somme on the region.
 For 2017 the Royal Armouries in Leeds loaned a new touring exhibition on Sir Arthur Conan Doyle's First World War inventions.
 In 2018 our focus is on remembrance and the legacies of the war.